-TeamViewer is a remote access and online meeting software that connects people between a wide range of platforms or devices.
+TeamViewer is a remote access and online meeting software that connects people through a wide range of platforms or devices.
 It can establish connections not only through video, but also via VoIP and phone.
-We compiled TeamViewer reviews from around the web and determined that TeamViewer has mixed ratings.
-We also compared the most popular pricing options for small business owners.
+We compiled TeamViewer user reviews from around the web and determined that it has a mix of positive and negative ratings.
+We also shared its available pricing options.

 What TeamViewer does well:

 Users who gave TeamViewer a positive review said that they like that it is very easy to take remote control of other computers, share files in between them, and access programs they need — all while making sure that the connection is secure.

 Users who gave TeamViewer a negative review complained about the company’s poor customer support.
 They added that transferring files between devices can take a long time.

 Most Helpful Positive User Review